 If you are 20 or 30 kilograms over your healthy BMI (body mass index) then using weight as a guide for your progress is easy and although not 100% accurate, it will do the job.

 However, when you start to get closer to your goal, using weight as your preferred measurement may not be the best solution.

-Because if you have been training correctly and eating right you would have put on muscle.
+Because if you have been doing regular exercise and eating right you would have put on muscle.
 Muscle is heavier than fat.